swarmslab/OpenBlimp/README.md

 ## Getting Started
 Fork and clone this repository to your local machine.

+# Simulator

+## Usage

+Open the "openBlimpSim.ipynb" file using jupyter notebook or Google Colab

+Change parameters as needed

+Either run one simulation or run a series of simulations to test metrics while changing certain parameters.

+# Flight Control

 ### Prerequisites

 To utilize this repository properly you will need the following: